See also Events and battles of World War One

-The signing of the Ango-Russian Entente together with the Entente Cordiale between Britain and France and the Franco-Russian Alliance created what was known as the Triple Entente and provided for mutual aid guarantees if any country were attacked.
+The signing of the Anglo-Russian Entente together with the Entente Cordiale between Britain and France and the Franco-Russian Alliance created what was known as the Triple Entente and provided for mutual aid guarantees if any country were attacked.

 Austria took control of Bosnia angering Serbia.
 Serbia threatened Austria-Hungary with war.
 Russia, allied to Serbia, mobilised its forces.
 Germany mobilised its forces and threatened Russia.
 War was avoided when Russia backed down.

-Germany sent a gunboat to the Moroccon port of Agadir in protest at France’s increasing military presence in Morocco.
+Germany sent a gunboat to the Moroccan port of Agadir in protest at France’s increasing military presence in Morocco.
 Britain announced that she would stand behind France.
 This move threatened to result in the outbreak of war.

 This was a peace treaty between France and Germany whereby Germany agreed to recognise French possession of Morocco in return for Middle Congo (Republic of Congo) which became part of the German colony of Kamerun (Cameroon)